Cotalker/documentation/docs/documentation/admin/routines.md

 ## Related Topics {#related}

+- [Routine Builder](/docs/documentation/automation/admin_routine): Read how routines are added to processes.
-[Routine Stage Types](/docs/documentation/automation/existing_routines): Learn more about the Routine Stage Types that appear in the list of routines.
+- [Routine Stage Types](/docs/documentation/automation/existing_routines): Learn more about the Routine Stage Types that can be used to make your routines.